 Disciplinary action may be initiated if a student is involved in immoral or unethical behavior, including the violation of the property rights of others.
-The following are categories of conduct unacceptable in the Seminary community:
+The following are categories of conduct unacceptable in the College/Seminary community:

 - Academic Misconduct.
 Academic misconduct includes cheating and plagiarism.
 Students are to refrain from the use of unauthorized aids on examinations and assignments and to turn in only those assignments that are the result of their own efforts and research (i.e., proper citation is to be given for all quotations and/or paraphrasing).
-Midwestern strongly deplores every form of plagiarism and dishonesty, which are incompatible with the very purpose for which students ought to pursue an education at MBTS. - Beverage Alcohol or Illegal Drugs.
-The purchase, possession, or use of alcoholic beverages is prohibited on or off campus or as part of any seminary/college activities, whether that activity is on or off campus.
-The unlawful manufacture, distribution, dispensation, possession, or use of any illegal drug or illegal drug paraphernalia is prohibited on or off-campus.
+Midwestern strongly deplores every form of plagiarism and dishonesty, which are incompatible with the very purpose for which students ought to pursue an education at MBTS.
+Plagiarism includes "cutting and pasting" sources from the Internet without documentation.
+Plagiarism offenses will be referred to the Dean of Students. - Beverage Alcohol or Illegal Drugs.
+The purchase, possession, or use of alcoholic beverages is prohibited on or off campus or as part of any College/Seminary activities, whether that activity is on or off campus.
+The manufacture, distribution, dispensation, unlawful possession, or use of any illegal drug or illegal drug paraphernalia is prohibited on or off-campus.
 A substance of abuse is any form of narcotics, hallucinogenic, "street drugs," beverage alcohol, or any other controlled substances as defined by law.
-Possession of alcohol or illegal drugs in campus housing will result in immediate suspension. - Gambling.
+Possession of alcohol or illegal drugs in campus housing will result in immediate suspension.
+The use of beverage alcohol and illicit drugs, whether on or off campus, is prohibited. - Gambling.
 Gambling on- or off-campus or via the internet is prohibited. - Sexual Impropriety.
 Sexual impropriety is participation in premarital sex, extramarital sex, homosexual activities or any form of deviant sexual behavior or cohabitation.
 Pornography is also prohibited.
-Pornography is the possession, purchase, distribution, or use of any pornographic materials in any form (magazines, photos, CD ROM, games, computer games, Web sites, etc.). - Neglect of Financial Obligations.
-Failure to pay rent, tuition, fees, or other seminary bills in a timely manner as prescribed by the Business Office constitutes neglect of financial obligations.
-Intentionally writing bad checks (i.e., checks with insufficient funds) is prohibited. - Giving False Information or Altering Records. - Theft.
+Pornography is the possession, purchase, distribution, or use of any pornographic materials in any form (magazines, photos, CD ROM, games, computer games, Web sites, etc.).
+The viewing and/or possession of underage pornographic material (Internet, film or paper) is a criminal offense and will result in the notification of the Kansas City Police Department and arrest.
+Matters of sexual impropriety are otherwise addressed by the Dean of Students in consultation with the Vice President of Administration, the Provost, and President. - Neglect of Financial Obligations.
+Failure to pay rent, tuition, fees, or other College/Seminary bills in a timely manner as prescribed by the Financial Services constitutes neglect of financial obligations.
+Intentionally writing bad checks (i.e., checks with insufficient funds) is prohibited. - Giving False Information or Altering Records.

+- Theft.
 Theft is the unauthorized taking, borrowing and/or keeping of property belonging to others. - Abusive or Disrespectful Behavior.